The 5 Most Powerful Natural Energy Drinks

 Nature has provided us with incredible phytonutrient chemicals within natural creation that enhance our bodies survival advantage.
 These nutrients allow us to adapt to stress, enhance our mental faculties and deal with environmental challenges such as excessive heat, too much sun and dehydration.

 Utilizing these beverages when we are taxing our system will give us a greater advantage in our daily tasks and the demands of life.
-My family and I use these drinks regularly to help fuel our performance.
-For more info on energy drinks for athletes, try this site.
+My family and I use these energy drinks regularly to help fuel our performance.

 Coconut Water and Coconut Water Kefir:

 Young coconuts contain natural water within that is rich in potassium.
 It is isotonic with human blood and has even been used in many countries for blood transfusions.
 This sweet drink is fantastic for quenching thirst and recharging the body.
 (5)

 Coconut water does contain sugar so it is better to ferment it with a coconut kefir starter.
 The coconut water kefir continues to have the benefits of coconut water with the addition of live enzymes, bioactive peptides, probiotics and beneficial yeasts to support digestion, energy production and immunity (6).
 I love these as great natural energy drinks.

 Kombucha is a symbiotic culture of bacteria and yeast (SCOBY) that forms a zoolgleal mat.
 This unique beverage has been used for over 2000 years to improve health and fight against infection and chronic disease.
 The Ancient Chinese called Kombucha the “Immortal Health Elixer” as they revered it for its remarkable health benefits.